UN tribunal convicts main defendant in Hariri assassination case | International

 POLARISED COUNTRY Hariri's assassination plunged Lebanon into what was then its worst crisis since the war, setting the stage for years of confrontation between rival political forces.

-Even before judges began reading their 2,600 page verdict into Hariri's killing, Lebanon's an-Nahar daily ran a headline: 'International Justice Defeats Intimidation'.
-The paper published a caricature of Hariri's face looking at a mushroom cloud over the devastated city, with a caption: "May you also (get justice)", referring to an investigation that could unveil the cause of the blast.
+Even before judges began reading their verdict, Lebanon's an-Nahar daily ran a headline: 'International Justice Defeats Intimidation'.
+The paper published a caricature of Hariri's face looking at a mushroom cloud over the devastated city, with a caption: "May you also (get justice)", referring to an investigation that could unveil the cause of the Aug.
+4 blast.

 Hezbollah leader Sayyed Hassan Nasrallah said on Friday he was not concerned with the trial and that if any members of the group were convicted, it would stand by their innocence.
 Hezbollah's Al Manar TV and the pro-Damascus Al Mayadeen channel did not cover the trial, which other broadcasters in Lebanon were airing live.

 Beirut tour guide Nada Nammour, 54, speaking before the reading of the verdict began, said the 2005 bombing was a crime that should be punished.
 "Lebanon needs to see law and justice."
-The verdict in The Hague may further polarise a divided country and complicate a tumultuous situation after the Aug.
-4 blast at Beirut port, where authorities say ammonium nitrate stored unsafely detonated, fuelling public outrage and leading to the government's resignation.
+The verdict may complicate a tumultuous situation after the Aug.
+4 blast at Beirut port, where authorities say unsafely stored ammonium nitrate detonated, fuelling public outrage and leading to the government's resignation.

 Hariri's killing removed a powerful Sunni leader and allowed the further political expansion of Shi'ite power led by Hezbollah and its allies in Lebanon.
 JUSTICE 15 YEARS ON